CS491SeniorProjex/logbook/docs/logbooks/can.md

 ### November 2022
 - Thought with some user interface ideas that will distinguish our project from other similar ones on the market.
-- Researched, found, and studied some of React sources for beginner learners (see Resources).
 - Created UI designs, for two times, second one was for refreshing the design language.
-(For UI Mock-Up files, see Resources)
+(For UI Mock-Up files)
 - Made some changes to the layout of the Design and Analysis Report document on Google Docs.
 - Developed the main page with HTML and CSS with Styled Components.
 - Learned how to develop code and write CSS codes with Styled Components and React.